-When moving locations, for example, when you are on a break at work, your risk of infection may increase due to relaxation and changes in the environment

-It has been believed that infections occur in break rooms, smoking areas.
+- When moving locations, for example, when you are on a break at work, your risk of infection may increase due to relaxation and changes in the environment - It has been believed that infections occur in break rooms, smoking areas. and changing rooms.